Dated to the 18th Century

 No dimensions available

 This harp was taken to New York in April 1886, where it was exhibited by the Gaelic Society there.
-The harp was re-strung, and was played upon by Miss Inez Kinsale who sung and played on it "The Coulin".
+According to newspaper reports, the harp was re-strung, and was played upon by Miss Inez Kinsale who sung and played on it "The Coulin".
+It is not clear if the reports or restringing are true or not; there was concern in the mid 19th century about its condition and it was placed in a glass case to preserve it then.
 For that trip, the harp was valued at $10000 (£2074) and insured for $5000 (£1037).
 New York Times, April 26, 1886